 This approach contrasts with others in the market that target exposure through catastrophe bonds that are essentially industry loss based derivatives.
 These have low barriers to entry and tend to have binary outcomes.
-If all goes well, then investors receive their coupon payments and all their capital is returned at maturity but if the loss parameters of these securities are triggered, investors lose all of their capital as well as the coupon.
-Catastrophe bonds and other ILS (insurance linked securities) by their nature tend to be exposed to more complex, often volatile, commercial risks.
+It is key to understand that the binary nature of catastrophe bonds means that if their loss parameters are triggered, investors lose all their capital as well as the coupon.
+Catastrophe bonds and other ILS by their nature tend to be exposed to more complex, often volatile, commercial risks.
 These securities also tend not to distinguish between good underwriters and bad ones.
 After a large event that triggers a claim, there is no way of managing the claims process.
 This contrasts sharply with BCAI, which has a direct relationship with its insurers and is very much part of the claims management process.
-This can be important in maintaining long term relationships.
+This can be key in maintaining long term relationships.